Prescription medicine during pregnancy

 What is prescription medicine?

-A prescription medicine is medicine a health care provider says you can take to treat a health condition.
+Prescription medicine is medicine (drugs) your health care provider says you can take to treat a health condition.
 You need a prescription (an order from your provider) to get the medicine.

 Many pregnant women (about 7 in 10 or 70 percent) take at least one prescription drug during pregnancy.
-For example, they may need a medicine to treat a long-term health condition, like diabetes or high blood pressure.
+For example, you may need a medicine to treat a health condition, like diabetes, depression or high blood pressure.
 But not all prescription medicine is safe to use during pregnancy.
-If you’re pregnant, check with your health care provider before you take any kind of medicine to make sure it’s safe for you and your baby.
+If you’re pregnant, check with your provider before you take any kind of medicine to make sure it’s safe for you and your baby.